azer/posts/2010-08-09-domloader.markdown

   - projects
   - javascript
   - css
+  - dependency injection

 date: 08-08-2010
 ---

-I’m glad to announce the library I’ve been working on; DOMLoader, which does handle DOM dependencies of web applications.
-The objective of this project is to increase reusability and maintainability of elements like apps, widgets, plugins and even libraries of a web project.
-In detail, here are some aims and goals of DOMLoader:
+I'm glad to announce the new library I've been working on; DOMLoader, which does handle dependencies of web applications by providing a simple dependency injection mechanism using dependency definitions from XML or JSON files.
+The objective of this project is to increase reusability and maintainability of the building blocks of web projects without increasing complexity.
+In detail, here are some aims and goals of DOMLoader;

-* *Reusability*: Both of the mechanisms loading dependencies of a web page serverside and clientside would be able to calculate dependencies of any element of a project.
-Nevertheless, complete isolation of every single element of the project is vital to make reusable different pieces of the application we develop.
-Moreover, developers would be able to import an application located on another domain (e.g: Firebug Lite) to my web page, without using iframe element if needed.
-Because of this needs, DOMLoader bases dependency definition documents and supports XML and JSON by default.

-* *Maintainability*: Because it makes the elements like widgets replaceable and easy to develop because of taking advantage of seperation, complete isolation is the key thing to increase maintainability of the project.
+* *Decoupling:* This approach also lets you to design elements like widget,plugin, application etc. of your project completely seperated and make lifecycle of elements like widget, plugin, application etc. of a project to be handled using references.

 * *Low Coupling*: DOMLoader is an unobtrusive library and does depends on nothing except JSON or XML support of the web browser running it.
 What is more is that, the DOMLoader itself can be replaced with an alternative mechanism easily.

-* *Modular Building*: Since dependencies like Javascript and CSS documents are growing parallel with the project and users want to be able to customize and load the part that they want, it’s not a great idea to build all source code into just one file and load it on initialization.
-Instead of this, you can code an automation tool calling built/compressed sources of the pieces of your application.
+* *Reusability:* The dependency definition files that DOMLoader bases can be accessed and processed by most of the major browsers, backend apps,  build automation tools, command line interfaces, anygq platform where you can read any data serialization format...

 ## Getting Started